 Go is a compiled and static typed programming language born from Google.
-Many of the core Go design and SDK development team members have many years of experience in the field of programming language research.
+Many of the core Go design and tool development team members have many years of experience in the field of programming language research.

 Go programmers are often called gophers.

 In fact, although Go is a compiled and static typed programming language, Go also has many features which are usually only available in dynamic script languages.
 It is hard to combine these two kinds into one language, but Go did it.
 In other words, Go owns both the strictness of static languages and the flexibility of dynamic languages.
 I can't say there are not any compromises between the two, but the effect of the compromises is much weaker than the benefits of the combination in Go.

 Readability is an important factor which affects the design of Go heavily.
 It is not hard for a gopher to understand the Go code written by other gophers.